microsoft/ELL/docs/tutorials/Getting-started-with-audio-keyword-spotting-on-the-Raspberry-Pi/index.md

 * **Modulating output.** To experiment with the configuration, set the threshold and smoothing value to zero and see all the output from the classifier.
 This will make the classifier output more noisy, which is why some smoothing of the output is recommended.

-* **USB microphone.** If you have a USB microphone attached to your computer, try running `test_audio.py` with no wav_file and it will process your voice input.
+* **USB microphone.** If you have a USB microphone attached to your computer, try running `run_classifier.py` with no wav_file and it will process your voice input.
 When you use a microphone you will need to make sure the gain is high.
 Test your microphone using your favorite voice recorder app, and if the audio recording is nice and loud then it should work well.
 The classifier was trained on auto-gain leveled input, so if your microphone is too quiet the classifier will not work.
 Because the microphone input is an infinite stream you will also see a much longer "tail" on the classifier output as it drops back to 60% during the "silence" period between your spoken keywords.
+Type 'x' to terminate the script.

 * **Testing models.** Play with the `view_audio.py` to see a simple [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) app for testing the models.
-It has the same command line arguments as `test_audio.py` and a few more, like `--threshold 0.5` and `--ignore_label 0`.
+It has the same command line arguments as `run_classifier.py` and a few more, like `--threshold 0.5` and `--ignore_label 0` and don't forget `--auto_scale`.
 This app also shows you what your mel spectrograms look like.

 ## Compile the model for execution on the Raspberry Pi device